How to make mayonnaise from scratch – and stories

 I’ll never forget the lightning storm that flashed around the plane as we made our approach to Dallas Love Field airport.
 Towels were piled in front of the terminal doors as we ran from the plane and across the tarmac.
-Grandmother and my Aunt Jewel picked me up in a big four-door sedan which smelled of hay fields and summer.
+Grandmother and my Aunt Jewel picked me up in a big four-door sedan that smelled of hay fields and summer.
 I sat in the back seat and immediately got instructions from my aunt that I should never cross my legs, as this could cause potentially fatal blood clots.
-She kept turning around and looking at me in my California “city clothes” that, as was the custom in those days, I had put on to dress up for the flight.
-After a few quiet miles she turned again and made a pronouncement that we were going to Sears so for new ones I wouldn’t embarrass her.
-Apparently the lack of a hat and Wrangler jeans would make me stand out in the small town of Maypearl.
+She kept turning around and looking at me in my California “city clothes” that, as was the custom in those days, I had put on for the flight.
+After a few quiet miles, she turned again and made a pronouncement that we were going to Sears for new ones that wouldn’t embarrass her.
+Apparently, the lack of a hat and Wrangler jeans would make me stand out in the small town of Maypearl.

 One didn’t argue with Aunt Jewel.
 Look up crotchety old woman in the dictionary, and it would likely have her picture next to it, but I absolutely loved her.
 She taught me exactly how I should sit in the car, the best way to make ornate “houses” out of cards, and as I got older, the fine art of the game of poker.
 Years later when I started going on dates, she’d yell at me to “be a gentleman” as I went out the door, but then she’d give me a sly wink over grandmother’s head.